What exactly is Intermittent Fasting? What are the benefits of fasting? Dive into the basics of intermittent fasting below!

 There are so many great resources to help you be successful on your IF journey.

-Apps can be really handy to track your fasted hours.
+Intermittent fasting apps can be really handy to track your fasted hours.

 The Zero app helps you to keep track of your fasting window and eating window.
 You can also sync this app with your Health app to keep track of your weight, trends, fasting history, and more!